Paul Byrd

 Paul Gregory Byrd (born December 3, 1970), is an American former professional baseball starting pitcher, who is currently a TV sports broadcaster for Atlanta Braves games on Bally Sports Southeast.
-While pitching in Major League Baseball (MLB), from 1995 to 2009, Byrd was known as being the "nicest guy in baseball."
+While pitching in Major League Baseball (MLB), from 1995 to 2009, Byrd was known as being the "nicest guy in baseball".
 Late in his career, he developed an old-fashioned, early twentieth-century windup in which he swung his arms back and forth to create deception and momentum.
 Byrd became recognizable and well known for his unique delivery.

 High school, college and minor leagues

 Byrd played his high school career at Saint Xavier High School in Louisville, Kentucky.
+He was originally drafted by the Cincinnati Reds in the 13th round (332nd overall) of the 1988 Major League Baseball draft, but did not sign and chose to attend college.
 Byrd attended Louisiana State University where he pitched as part of the Tigers baseball team that won the 1991 College World Series.
-He was originally drafted in the fourth round of the 1991 Major League Baseball draft by the Cleveland Indians.
-Byrd spent five years in the minor leagues before being traded to the New York Mets and making his major league debut on July 28, 1995.
+After the season, he was drafted in the fourth round (112th overall) of the 1991 Major League Baseball draft by the Cleveland Indians.
+Byrd spent the first four seasons of his career pitching in Cleveland's minor league system, reaching Triple-A in 1994.
+On November 18, 1994, Byrd was traded to the New York Mets alongside Jerry Dipoto, Dave Mlicki, and a player to be named later (minor leaguer Jesus Azuaje) in exchange for Jeromy Burnitz and Joe Roa.

 Major leagues

-As a member of the Philadelphia Phillies, Byrd was selected for the 1999 Major League Baseball All-Star Game.
-Byrd's career was revived in 2002, when he won 17 games, despite pitching for a Kansas City Royals team that lost 100 games.
-Byrd parlayed his 2002 season into a two-year free agent contract with the Atlanta Braves.
-On July 1, 2003, Byrd underwent Tommy John surgery on his right elbow.
-He was able to successfully come back from the operation and pitch in his first postseason appearance for the Braves during the 2004 National League Division Series.
+New York Mets

+Byrd made his major league debut for the Mets on July 28, 1995, allowing two hits and an earned run in 2/3 of an inning in a 10–9 win over the Pittsburgh Pirates.
+He made 17 relief appearances in his first year with the Mets, going 2–0 with a 2.05 ERA.
+In 1996, Byrd continued his role in the Mets' bullpen, going 1–2 with a 4.24 ERA in 38 appearances.

+Atlanta Braves

+On November 26, 1996, he was traded to the Atlanta Braves along with a player to be named later in exchange for Greg McMichael.
+Byrd spent most of the 1997 season in the bullpen, but on July 31, he made his first career start against the Florida Marlins.
+He pitched well, tossing six innings of one-run ball while striking out four, but he was tagged with the loss in a 1–0 defeat.
+In 31 games (four starts), Byrd went 4–4 with a 5.26 ERA.
+He spent most of the 1998 season with the Triple-A Richmond Braves, going 5–5 with a 3.69 ERA in 17 starts, and made one appearance with Atlanta (13.50 ERA).